-Background: Enterococcus faecium bloodstream infections (EF BSIs) cause significant morbidity and mortality in healthcare settings.
-We herein report a cohort of EF BSIs aiming at identifying predictors of 30-day in-hospital mortality.
-Methods: Retrospective cohort including hospitalized patients with EF BSIs from 2019-2023.
-We collected data about demographics, clinical and microbiological information, laboratory findings, treatments and deaths.
-Cox proportional hazards models were used to estimate hazard ratios (HRs) with 95% confidence interval (CI) for 30-day in-hospital mortality, to quantify the prognostic significance of risk factors after multivariable adjustment.
-A backward variable selection process in the Cox regression model was implemented to identify risk factors with statistically significant association with mortality.
-Results: 604 patients were included.
+Objectives Enterococcus faecium (EF) bloodstream infections (BSIs) cause significant morbidity and mortality in health care settings.
+We herein report a cohort of EF BSIs with the aim of identifying predictors of 30-day in-hospital mortality.
+Methods This was a retrospective cohort study including hospitalized patients with EF BSIs from 2019 to 2023.
+We collected data on demographic characteristics, clinical and microbiological variables, laboratory findings, treatments, and deaths.
+Cox proportional hazards models were used to estimate hazard ratios with 95% confidence intervals for 30-day in-hospital mortality, to quantify the prognostic significance of risk factors after multivariable adjustment.
+A backward variable selection process was implemented in the Cox regression model to identify risk factors significantly associated with mortality.
+Results A total of 604 patients were included.
 The overall 30-day in-hospital mortality rate was 25.8%.
-Significant predictors of mortality included presence of septic shock, Pitt score values at least of 2, liver cirrhosis, while early source control and infectious diseases consultation were associated with a reduction in mortality rates.
-No statistically significant differences were observed in terms of mortality between vancomycin susceptible and vancomycin resistant BSIs.
-Conclusions: EF BSIs mortality was influenced by host- and disease-specific factors, including its severity.
-Vancomycin resistance seemed to have not an impact on mortality.
-Early source control and ID consultation played a critical role in improving survival, Future research should focus on prospective validation of these predictors and the development of tools and scores to early identify high-risk populations, optimizing clinical management and patient's outcomes.
+Significant predictors of mortality included the presence of septic shock, Pitt bacteremia score values ≥2, and liver cirrhosis, while early source control and infectious diseases consultation were associated with a reduction in mortality rates.
+No statistically significant differences were observed in mortality between vancomycin-susceptible and vancomycin-resistant BSIs.
+Conclusions Mortality in EF BSIs was influenced by host- and disease-specific factors, including disease severity.
+Vancomycin resistance did not appear to have an impact on mortality.
+Early source control and infectious disease consultation played a critical role in improving survival.
+Future research should focus on prospective validation of these predictors and the development of tools and scores for early identification of high-risk populations, optimizing clinical management and patient outcomes.

 Predictors of mortality of Enterococcus faecium bloodstream infections: results from a 5-year retrospective study at Padua University Hospital